pypa/packaging.python.org/source/key_projects.rst

 Hatch is a unified command-line tool meant to conveniently manage dependencies and environment isolation for Python developers.
-Python package developers use Hatch and its build backend Hatchling to configure, version, specify dependencies for, and publish packages to PyPI.
+Python package developers use Hatch and its :term:`build backend <Build Backend>` Hatchling to configure, version, specify dependencies for, and publish packages to PyPI.
 Its plugin system allows for easily extending functionality.